 - 1/2 oz chopped semisweet chocolate

-- Spray a 15- by 10 1/2-inch jelly-roll pan with cooking spray and line with foil.
-Spray the foil itself with cooking spray.
-Line the foil with wax paper and rub the wax paper with softened butter -- you might be able to use spray, but I used butter for the wax paper layer.
+- Line a 15 by 10 1/2-inch jelly-roll pan with foil.
+Spray the foil with cooking spray.
+Line the foil with wax paper and rub the wax paper with softened butter or shortening.

 - In a saucepan set over low heat, melt the chocolate with 1/4 cup water, stirring until smooth.
 Let cool for about 10 minutes.

-- Meanwhile, In a large bowl with an electric mixer beat the egg yolks with 1/3 cup of the sugar for 5 minutes, or until the mixture is thick and pale and ribbons form when the beaters are lifted.
+- Remove the bowl of egg whites from the stand mixer and replace with bowl with the egg yolks.
+Using the same whisk attachment (no need to clean it), beat the egg yolks with remaining 1/3 cup of the sugar for 5 minutes, or until the mixture is thick and pale and ribbons form when the beaters are lifted.
 Beat in the salt, vanilla and melted chocolate.

 - Pour the batter into the pan and spread it evenly.
 Bake on the center rack for 12 to 15 minutes, or until it is puffed and just set.
 Let the cake cool completely in the pan on a rack.
 It will sink slightly as it cools.

 - Filling: When cake is cool, prepare the filling.
 In a chilled mixing bowl combine the cream, the espresso powder, and the cinnamon and beat the mixture until it holds soft peaks.
 Add the confectioners' sugar and beat until mixture holds stiff peaks.